Bunsan/TechNodeFirmaCraft/README.md

 - Mob tweaking (AI and stats)
 - Lots more tweaks
 - A few more mods
+- Ore Gen is working, need to tweak balance
 - So much balancing
 - Resourcepack stuff